brianc/node-postgres/README.md

 All examples will work with the pure javascript bindings (currently default) or the libpq native (c/c++) bindings (currently in beta)

-To use native libpq bindings replace `require('pg')` with `require(pg/native)`.
+To use native libpq bindings replace `require('pg')` with `require('pg').native`.

 The two share the same interface so __no other code changes should be required__.
-If you find yourself having to change code other than the require statement when switching from `pg` to `pg/native`, please report an issue.
+If you find yourself having to change code other than the require statement when switching from `pg` to `pg.native`, please report an issue.

 ### Simple, using built-in client pool

     var pg = require('pg');
     //or native libpq bindings
-    //var pg = require('pg/native')
+    //var pg = require('pg').native

     var conString = "tcp://postgres:1234@localhost/postgres";